 - LAPL medical will be required during solo PPL training with a full Class 2 medical for IFR, flights abroad and for instructors.
 A Personal Medical Declaration will suffice for VFR flight (including in Part 21 aircraft) with LAPL privileges (max 3 pax, 2000kg MTOM) within the UK.
 If you have a PPL Licence then your SEP rating must be valid.

-- The CAA will continue to operate and issue Part-FCL licences alongside NPPL and so-called National PPL licences.
-Neither can currently be used to fly Part 21 aircraft but this is likely to change during 2021.
+- The CAA will continue to operate and issue FCL licences alongside NPPL and so-called National PPL licences.
+All can currently be used to fly Part 21 aircraft but this is likely to change during 2021.

 Foreign Aircraft and Foreign Licensed Instructors in the UK

-- You can continue to fly foreign registered aircraft within the UK using your UK licence.
-For example this includes receiving training on an N-Reg, but you can’t fly any other national registered aircraft outside the UK using a UK licence – it has to be G-Reg only.
+- You can continue to fly N-Reg aircraft within the UK using your UK licence, including giving or receiving training, but you can’t fly it outside the UK using a UK licence – you would need an FAA licence for that.

 - For a period up to end 2022, pilots with non-UK EASA licences or who have SOLI’d (changed their State Of Licence Issue) to another European state will continue to be able to fly G-Reg aircraft in the UK.
 They must first download and carry a copy of the general validation published here.
 This includes instructors teaching towards UK licences and ratings.